granai/granai/README.md

-- 👋 Hi, I’m @granai, 29 years old, i'm from Piracicaba-SP
+- 👋 Hi, I’m @granai, from Piracicaba-SP, Brazil.
-- 👀 I’m interested in Information Technology and OpenSource Projects
+- 👀 I’m interested in Linux and Python
-- 🌱 I’m currently learning Python
 - 📫 How to reach me angelogranai@protonmail.com

 <center>